Lawrence Dawsey

 Lawrence Leneir Dawsey (born November 16, 1967) is an American former professional football player who was a wide receiver in the National Football League (NFL) for eight seasons.
+He is currently the wide receivers coach at Jacksonville State University, a position he has held since 2025.
 Dawsey played college football for the Florida State Seminoles, and was recognized as an All-American.
-He was chosen by the Tampa Bay Buccaneers in the third round of the 1991 NFL Draft, and won the UPI NFL-NFC Rookie of the Year award in 1991.
+He was chosen 66th overall by the Tampa Bay Buccaneers in the third round of the 1991 NFL draft, and won the UPI NFL-NFC Rookie of the Year award in 1991.